camunda/camunda-bpm-examples/deployment/spring-servlet-pa-tomcat/README.md

 This example demonstrates how to deploy a spring powered web application which

-  * Includes a @ProcessApplication class and some BPMN 2.0 processes
+  * Includes a `@ProcessApplication` class and some BPMN 2.0 processes
   * Starts a Spring Web application context based on a shared, container managed process engine
   * Uses Spring Beans and delegation code in expressions within processes

-Note: The example does not work with JDK 9+.

 ## Why is this example interesting?

-This example shows how to combine a @ProcessApplication class, a `processes.xml` and a spring applicationContext into a fully-fledged process application with all its advantages, including a shared, container managed process engine paired with the power of Spring Beans inside your processes.
+This example shows how to combine a `@ProcessApplication class`, a `processes.xml` and a spring applicationContext into a fully-fledged process application with all its advantages, including a shared, container managed process engine paired with the power of Spring Beans inside your processes.

 ## Show me the important parts!

 A process application class was created which extends the `ServletProcessApplication` class.
-The class was annotated with @ProcessApplication.
-This allow the camunda BPM platform to pick it up and register the process application without any further action:
+The class was annotated with `@ProcessApplication`.
+This allows the Camunda BPM Platform to pick it up and register the process application without any further action:

 ```java
 @ProcessApplication